Brian-K-Lee/iceBreakingQuestionGenerator/README.md

 # iceBreakingQuestionGenerator
-This Code generates fun ice breaking questions for a new team or a member
+This code generates fun ice breaking questions for a new team or a member